ArcanaFramework/arcana/docs/source/data_model.rst

 One of the main benefits of using datasets in BIDS_ format is that the names and file formats of the data are strictly defined.
-This allows the :class:`.BidsFormat` data store object to automatically add sources to the dataset when it is initialised.
+This allows the :class:`.Bids` data store object to automatically add sources to the dataset when it is initialised.

 .. code-block:: python

-    from arcana.data.stores.bids import BidsFormat
+    from arcana.data.stores.bids import Bids
     from arcana.data.stores.common import FileSystem
     from arcana.data.spaces.medimage import Clinical

-    bids_dataset = BidsFormat().dataset(
+    bids_dataset = Bids().dataset(
         id='/data/openneuro/ds00014')

     # Print dimensions of T1-weighted MRI image for Subject 'sub01'